 My health journey hit an all-time low in 2016.
 I had made an uninformed choice to get on birth control pills when I got married the year prior, and I watched my health deteriorate that entire year.
 When I finally made the decision to get off the pill, I found myself on the bathroom floor every month for two to three days: blacking out, throwing up, doubled over in pain.
 After finally looking for answers from a healthcare professional, I received a diagnosis for Endometriosis and was told that I would have this for life and that there was no cure.
 I had three options to manage my symptoms—pharmaceuticals, surgery, or get pregnant and hope it goes away.

-This was the first time I realized that our conventional healthcare system is not designed to find the root cause and truly heal our health issues and that we are our own best advocates if we want to reverse our disorders, dysfunction, and diseases at the root.
+This was the first time I realized that our conventional healthcare system is not designed to find the root cause and truly heal our health issues.
+We are our own best advocates if we want to reverse our disorders, dysfunction, and diseases at the root.
 That was the moment that started my journey into holistic health and pro-metabolic eating.
-I found a holistic practitioner that helped me not only pinpoint the exact root causes of my Endometriosis but together we reversed it completely in only two months.
+I found a holistic practitioner who helped me not only pinpoint the root causes of my Endometriosis, but together we reversed it completely in only two months.
 More important to me than healing, however, was to ask myself the question: “How did I regress into Endometriosis in the first place?

-These questions led me to the importance of my metabolism.
+This led me to the importance of my metabolism.
 The metabolism describes how your entire body functions at the cellular level, so the health of your metabolism affects your hormones, reproductive system, thyroid, detoxification, digestion, energy, and much more.
-You cannot truly heal your hormone imbalance, infertility, thyroid disorder, gut issues, etc. without healing your metabolism, since imbalances of these cellular functions simply indicate an under-functioning metabolism.
+You cannot truly heal your hormone imbalance, infertility, thyroid disorder, gut issues, etc. without healing your metabolism.
+This is because imbalances of these cellular functions simply indicate an under-functioning metabolism.
 When I made the switch to restore and support my metabolism for life, that was the moment I set the foundation to restore and support my overall health for life.